Children's Sacramental Preparation

 - Attend Sunday Mass at St. Mary Magdalene, using envelopes or Faith Direct, which was explained to you during the parish registration.

-- If more information is needed, please email or call the Director of Family Catechesis or the Assistant to the Director.
+- If more information is needed, please email or call the Director of Youth Evangelization or the Assistant to the Director.

 Preparation Components and Requirements:

 - Sunday Mass attendance at a Catholic Church

 - Catechetical formation through: